The Quest for Generalizable Motion Generation: Data, Model, and Evaluation: datails

 \textbf{Collection.} To capture a diverse range of real-world motions, we sourced data from an internal mega-scale video database, which includes large public datasets such as Koala36M~\citep{wang2024koala36mlargescalevideodataset}, PANDA-36M~\citep{chen2024panda}, MIRA~\citep{miradata}, and Ego-Exo~\citep{ego_exo}.
 This resulted in an initial pool of approximately 60 million video clips.

 \textbf{Filtering.} The raw videos underwent a multi-stage filtering process.
 We first applied quality assessment filters to remove clips with low resolution, poor lighting, excessive motion blur, or heavy occlusion.
 This step yielded a more refined set of around 10 million clips suitable for further analysis.
 We then perform a second, more granular filtering pass.
-This process focused on selecting clips where the camera remains static and at least 80\% of the human skeleton is visible.
+This process focused on selecting clips where at least 80\% of the human skeleton is visible.
 This was supplemented by keyword searches for videos across categories like sports, daily activities, and cultural performances.
+While the current pipeline applies strict filtering to ensure the highest fidelity for model training and to balance between different data sources(Optical Mocap Data, In-the-Wild Video Data, Synthetic Video Data), we acknowledge the massive volume of discarded data.
+With the development of advanced MoCap algorithms (such as SAM 3D), we believe that the "imperfect" data can be used more efficiently in the future.